qro/gmail-spammer/README.md

  </p>

 ## 🛠️ Installation
 [Python](https://www.python.org/downloads/) must be installed on your computer; please get the most recent version.
+Before running the scripts, ensure that you have all of the required feilds in `config.json` filled in.

 ### Windows 🪟
 If you're running Windows, you can [download](https://codeload.github.com/qro/gmail-spammer/zip/refs/heads/master) the .zip file directly from GitHub.
 In this case, you can still use [Git](https://github.com/git-for-windows/git/releases) to clone my repository.